abroskin/DrawFigures/README.md

-# DrawFigures
+# DrawFigure
-Simple program which reads a file and "draws" different figures.
+Simple program which reads a file and "draws" a figure.